 Industrial production in Israel eased to 5.49 percent year-on-year in July of 2021, following an upwardly revised 9.7 percent rise in the previous month.
 It was the weakest growth in industrial output since February as production slowed for both manufacturing and (2.2 percent vs 4.6 percent in June) and mining & quarrying (23.1 percent vs 47 percent).
 On a seasonally adjusted monthly basis, industrial production increased 1 percent, followed by a 3.6 percent gain in the prior month. source: Central Bureau of Statistics, Israel

 Industrial Production in Israel averaged 5.69 percent from 1960 until 2021, reaching an all time high of 62.70 percent in June of 1968 and a record low of -29.20 percent in June of 1967.
 This page provides the latest reported value for - Israel Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Israel Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Industrial Production in Israel is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Israel to stand at 3.80 in 12 months time.
-In the long-term, the Israel Industrial Production is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Industrial Production in Israel is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Israel Industrial Production is projected to trend around 4.50 percent in 2022, according to our econometric models.